Independent Environmental Monitoring Program: Blind River Refinery

 1 The < symbol indicates that a result is below the provided laboratory analytical detection limit.

-The 2017 IEMP sampling plan for the BRR site focused on uranium, nitrate and pH.
-The IEMP assesses uranium against its more sensitive (that is, more restrictive) chemical toxicity thresholds as a potentially toxic metal (hazardous substance).
+The 2018 IEMP sampling plan for the BRR site focused on uranium, nitrate and pH.
+The IEMP assessed uranium against its more sensitive and therefore more restrictive chemical toxicity thresholds as a potentially toxic metal (hazardous substance).
 A site-specific sampling plan was developed based on Cameco's approved environmental monitoring program, CSA Group standards and the CNSC's regulatory experience with the site.
-In October 2017, samples were collected in publicly accessible areas outside the BRR site perimeter fence and included air, soil and water.
+In October 2018, samples were collected in publicly accessible areas outside the BRR site perimeter fence and included air, soil and water.
 View detailed sampling data.

-The concentrations of uranium and nitrate in water measured in the samples were below the Canadian Council of Ministers of the Environment's (CCME) guideline levels.
-Although the concentrations of uranium in soil at two sampling locations were above the urban parkland and rural parkland background level for Ontario of 1.9 to 2.1 µg of uranium per g of soil (µg/g), the concentrations at all locations sampled in 2017 were below the applicable CCME soil quality guideline for residential and parkland use (23 µg/g).
-The measured concentrations of uranium in air were below the levels set by Ontario's Ambient Air Quality Criteria.
-With regard to pH levels in water, the measured levels were within the CCME guidelines.
+The concentrations of uranium and nitrate in water measured in the samples were below the Canadian Council of Ministers of the Environment's (CCME) guideline levels (15 mg/L for uranium and 13 mg/L for nitrate).
+The concentrations of uranium in soil at all locations sampled in 2018 were below the applicable CCME soil quality guideline for residential and parkland use (23 mg/kg).
+The measured concentrations of uranium in air were below the levels set by Ontario's Ambient Air Quality Criteria (0.03 µg of uranium per cubic meter of air (µg/m3)).
+With regard to pH levels in water, the measured levels were within the CCME guidelines (pH between 6.5 and 9.0).
 No health or environmental impacts are expected at these levels.

-The 2017 sampling campaign also included sites on Mississauga First Nation (MFN) land.
-Samples of air, soil and water at seven sites were selected based on prior discussions between CNSC staff and MFN.
+The 2018 sampling campaign also included sites on Mississauga First Nations (MFN) land.
+Samples of air, soil and water at several sites were selected based on prior discussions between CNSC staff and MFN.
 The results for the samples obtained on MFN land were below applicable guidelines.
-The results are also similar to what was found from the 2013 and 2014 sampling campaigns as well as the results for the other sampling sites outside the BRR site perimeter for 2017.
+The results were also similar to what was found from the 2013, 2014 and 2017 sampling campaigns as well as the results for the other sampling sites outside the BRR site perimeter for 2018.

-The results for the three sampling years are similar and are below all applicable guidelines.
+The results for the four sampling years are similar and are below all applicable guidelines.
 Since the IEMP results represent a snapshot in time, the small differences between sample results can be attributed to slight differences in the sampling locations, seasonal variations, facility operations, meteorological conditions, and/or natural variations in background radiation.
-Over time, CNSC staff will have sufficient data to establish a baseline and monitor trends.

-The 2014 and 2013 IEMP sampling plans for the BRR site were similar to the 2017 plan and focused on uranium, nitrate and pH.
-The difference between the sampling campaign for 2017 and the ones in 2014 and 2013 is noted in the discussion on the 2017 results.
-Air, soil and water samples were collected by CNSC staff in publicly accessible areas outside the BRR facility site perimeter for both sampling campaigns.
+The 2013, 2014 and 2017 IEMP sampling plans for the BRR site were similar to the 2018 plan and focused on uranium, nitrate and pH.
+Air, soil and water samples were collected by CNSC staff in publicly accessible areas outside the BRR facility site perimeter for the sampling campaigns.
 View detailed sampling data.

-The IEMP results for 2017, 2014 and 2013 confirm that the public and the environment around the BRR site are protected and that there are no expected health impacts.
-These results are consistent with the results submitted by Cameco, confirming that the licensee’s environmental protection program protects the health and safety of people and the environment.
+The IEMP results from 2020, 2018, 2017, 2014 and 2013 indicate that the public and the environment in the vicinity of BRR are protected and that there are no expected health impacts.
+These results are consistent with the results submitted by Cameco, demonstrating that the licensee’s environmental protection program protects the health and safety of people and the environment.